mobxjs/mobx/docs/refguide/api.md

 1. If *value* is an object *with* a prototype, a JavaScript primitive or function, there will be no change made to the value.
 If you do need a [Boxed Observable](boxed.md), call `observable.box(*value*)` explicitly.
 MobX will not make objects with a prototype automatically observable; as that is the responsibility of its constructor function.
 Use `extendObservable` in the constructor, or `@observable` in its class definition instead.

 These rules might seem complicated at first sight, but you will notice that in practice they are very intuitive to work with.

-Some notes:
+**Some notes:**

-* To create dynamically keyed objects always use maps!
+* To create dynamically keyed objects, always use maps!
 Only initially existing properties on an object will be made observable, although new ones can be added using `extendObservable`.
 * To use the `@observable` decorator, make sure that [decorators are enabled](http://mobxjs.github.io/mobx/refguide/observable-decorator.html) in your transpiler (babel or typescript).
 * By default making a data structure observable is *infective*; that means that `observable` is applied automatically to any value that is contained by the data structure, or will be contained by the data structure in the future.
 This behavior can be changed by using *modifiers* or *shallow*.